“Io---the Creator---is in the very breath we take.

-Kahu Kauila Clark is a Native Hawaiian traditional healer, knowledge keeper, and artist of note.
+Kahu Kauila Clark, who passed away on December 24, 2017, was a Native Hawaiian traditional healer, knowledge keeper, and artist of note.
 In this documentary, Kahu Kauila shares in his own words about the life experiences that led him to become a healer and teacher of the most ancient and pure strain of traditional Hawaiian spirituality.

-“Everything that has life has Aloha,” says Kauila.
-That spirit is inherent in his healing work, his art, his teaching to local and worldwide audiences, and his activism as the past Chairman of the National Association of Community Health Centers in Washington, DC.
+“Everything that has life has Aloha,” said Kauila.
+That spirit was inherent in his healing work, his art, his teaching to local and worldwide audiences, and his activism as the past Chairman of the National Association of Community Health Centers in Washington, DC.